-- Processor: it is essential for making the cream.
+- it is essential for making the cream.
 This recipe is not large so a regular-sized one works well.

 - Almonds: use any type you like.
 They will be processed so you can use broken ones.
 Use them with skin or blanched (click for the video tutorial on how to skin almonds)

 - Mixture: I like it to be on the rustic or coarse side because I like the almond crunch.
 But you can process it more, especially the first part with the sugar, to achieve a smoother frangipane.